JasperFx/jasper/documentation/documentation/messaging/handling/cascading.md

 Many times during the processing of a message you will need to create and send out other messages.
 Maybe you need to respond back to the original sender with a reply, maybe you need to trigger a subsequent action, or send out additional messages to start some kind of background processing.
-You can do that by just having your handler class use the `IServiceBus` interface as shown in this sample:
+You can do that by just having your handler class use the `IMessageContext` interface as shown in this sample:

 <[sample:NoCascadingHandler]>